 Wow, that took some time.
 It took me about one month.
 Though I am glad, I cleared my digital clutter.

-By clearing my digital clutter, it helped me free up storage space on my computer (Affiliate Link).
-And it also allowed me to clear out items that were from tasks I no longer do, which resulted in me examining more closely the things I still do and determining what can stay for the future.
+Clearing my digital clutter helped me free up storage space on my computer (Affiliate Link).
+It also allowed me to clear out items from tasks I no longer do, which resulted in me examining more closely the things I still do and determining what can stay for the future.
 As a result, it was freeing to let go of digital stuff, just like it would be if I got rid of physical clutter in my home.

 Will you be taking on this task?
 What have you determined is the most important to clear?
 Please leave a comment and share it with your friends.